-Find out why our clinical program is among the top 20 nationally.
+Find out why our clinical program is ranked #17 nationally.
 And then discover why that ranking only vaguely approximates the true value of your clinical experience.

 Recent Clinic News and Victories